 3. Simple | Regular | Normal

-In this type of Index named as simple, regular or normal, the specified column values do not require to be unique and as well as can be NULL also.
-They are supplemented basically to aid the database searching process for records quicker.
+In this type of Index named simple, regular, or normal, the specified column values do not require to be unique and can be NULL.
+They essentially supplement the database searching process to make record retrieval faster.

-Find the query code below to create the simple, regular and normal type of index:
+Find the query code below to create the simple, regular, and normal types of index:

-This type of index is implemented for full-text searches as the name itself implies it.
-Occasionally, suppose you need to find the blob of text which includes a certain word or combination of words, or it can even be a substring found within the higher block text, then this full-text index plays a vital role and, therefore, broadly implemented in search engines and e-commerce.
-But this indexes are maintained only for MyISAM and InnoDB tables in the database and can consist of only VARCHAR, CHAR, and TEXT table columns.
+This index type is implemented for full-text searches, as the name implies.
+Occasionally, suppose you need to find a blob that includes a certain word or combination of words, or it can even be a substring within the higher block text.
+Search engines and e-commerce platforms widely implement and consider the full-text index vital for their operations.
+But these indexes are maintained only for MyISAM and InnoDB tables in the database and can consist of only VARCHAR, CHAR, and TEXT table columns.

 Find the query below to create a Full-text index in MySQL:

-The Spatial indexes are a new index type in MySQL and not broadly used.
-MySQL allows to create Spatial indexes on geometry-valued columns with NOT NULL constraint.
+Spatial indexes in MySQL are a new index type and have not gained widespread usage.
+MySQL allows the creation of Spatial indexes on geometry-valued columns with NOT NULL constraint.
 The spatial index creates an R-tree index.
 The engine builds up a B-tree index for storage engines that maintain nonspatial indexing of the spatial table columns.
-This B-tree index applied on spatial values provides benefits for precise value lookups, however not for the range scans.
-The optimizer may apply spatial indexes stated on columns which are SRID-restricted.
+This B-tree index applied to spatial values provides benefits for precise value lookups, but not for the range scans.
+The optimizer may apply spatial indexes to columns that have SRID restrictions.

 Below is the code to query the Spatial Index:

-This Descending index is a consistent index stored in the inverse order and is available only version 8+ of MySQL.
-It is supportive when a user run queries to find out the most newly added data, such as you may want to view the six newest posts or the five most current comments on all the posts.
-Scanning the indexes in inverse order previously have caused a performance issue.
+Version 8+ of MySQL offers the Descending index, a consistent index stored in the inverse order and only available.
+It supports users when they run queries to find out the most newly added data, such as viewing the six newest posts or the five most current comments on all the posts.
+Scanning the indexes in inverse order previously has caused a performance issue.
 It will be more resourceful to use the descending index in onward order.
-This descending index also makes it likely for the optimizer to apply multiple table column indexes, and this is done when the most effectual scan order fusions ascending order for few table columns and descending order for few others.
+The optimizer is likely to apply multiple table column indexes due to its descending index, and it does this by fusing the most effective scan order with ascending order for some table columns and descending order for others.

 View the following query to create Descending index:

 A MySQL Index is a technique for tuning the performance for quicker retrieval of data records.
 In the table, an index makes an insert for every value, which displays in the indexed table column.
-Indexes are important for the table operations also.
-MySQL Indexes practically can be said to be tables that store the Index field or, Primary key and a pointer to every record rows into the authentic table.
+Indexes are essential for table operations also.
+Indexes in MySQL practically store the index field or primary key and a pointer to every record row in the authentic table.